Key takeaways

 These two terms get used interchangeably and they shouldn’t be.
 They describe different work at different scales.

-Curriculum design is at the program level.
-Instructional design is at the course or experience level.
 Both matter, and most projects need both.
 They’re rarely done by the same person, though, and conflating them is one of the reasons training programs end up disorganized.

 We have a fuller treatment of this in instructional design vs curriculum design.